hl7ch/ch-ips/input/pagecontent/index.md

 **Download**: You can download this implementation guide in the [npm package](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) format from [here](package.tgz).

 ### Principles & Design
-CH IPS follows the [Design Conventions and Principles](https://hl7.org/fhir/uv/ips/STU1.1/design.html) of the IPS IG.
+CH IPS follows the [Design Conventions and Principles](https://hl7.org/fhir/uv/ips/STU1.1/design.html) of the International Patient Summary IG.
 Please check the detailed information there.
-Only a few key points are mentioned and illustrated in simplified form below.
+In the CH IPS IG, only a few key points are highlighted and visualized in a simplified form:

-The IPS is composed of different elements and sections, see the description [here](https://hl7.org/fhir/uv/ips/STU1.1/ipsStructure.html).
+* The IPS is composed of different elements and sections, see the description in the [IPS IG](https://hl7.org/fhir/uv/ips/STU1.1/ipsStructure.html).
 The [CH IPS Document](document.html) is based on this **structure**.

-The principles for **representing “known absent” and “not known”** described [here](https://hl7.org/fhir/uv/ips/STU1.1/design.html#representing-known-absent-and-not-known) apply for CH IPS and are illustrated in Fig. 2.
+* The principles for **representing “known absent” and “not known”** described in the [IPS IG](https://hl7.org/fhir/uv/ips/STU1.1/design.html#representing-known-absent-and-not-known) apply for CH IPS and are illustrated in Fig. 2.

-In this IG no elements are actively flagged as [mustSupport](https://hl7.org/fhir/r4/conformance-rules.html#mustSupport) = `true`. **Must Support** in CH IPS applies to the same elements as defined in IPS and the same [rules](https://hl7.org/fhir/uv/ips/STU1.1/design.html#must-support) also take effect.
+* In this IG no elements are actively flagged as [mustSupport](https://hl7.org/fhir/r4/conformance-rules.html#mustSupport) = `true`. **Must Support** in CH IPS applies to the same elements as defined in IPS and the same [rules](https://hl7.org/fhir/uv/ips/STU1.1/design.html#must-support) also take effect.

 {% include img.html img="sections.png" caption="Fig. 2: Summary illustration of some principles for the sections" width="60%" %}

+Profiling in CH IPS is kept to a minimum and focuses on Swiss use.
+In order to avoid duplication, which could lead to conflicts in future versions, not all restrictions (e.g. must support, cardinalities, constraints) of the IPS are repeated in the CH IPS profiles.
+The imposeProfile extension ensures the validation of conformity with both profiles.

 ### Safety Considerations
 This implementation guide defines data elements, resources, formats, and methods for exchanging healthcare data between different participants in the healthcare process.
 As such, clinical safety is a key concern.
 Additional guidance regarding safety for the specification’s many and various implementations is available at: [https://www.hl7.org/FHIR/safety.html](https://www.hl7.org/FHIR/safety.html).